The Importance of Oral Hygiene

 Oral Hygiene Products

 With the overwhelming number if dental products on the market, choosing dental products can be difficult.
-Our office recommends electric toothbrushes and sells the Oral B Triumph.
+Our office recommends electric toothbrushes and sells the Oral B Genius.
 It is a great tool for the sonic removal of plaque.
 The combination of spinning, pulsing, and vibration has proven superior to manual brushing.
 We also recommend other electric brushes such as the Sonicare, the Braun, and the Ultreo but we do not sell them in the office.
 All four brushes achieve excellent oral hygiene on a daily basis and over the long term.

 When using manual brushes, the soft bristles are the only ones that should be used.
 Medium and hard brushes will significantly damage the gums and soft tissue due to their stiffness and inflexibility.